dearhive/MashShare/readme.txt

 * Fix: Share count including fakecount for custom urls in shortcodes are not returned and stays zero
 * Fix: Custom URL and Custom Text are not returned in shortcodes
 * Fix: Sharecounts are hidden when setting "Hide sharecount is enabled".
 Number of shares are ignored
-* Fix: Disabled Mashshare cache results in non shown shares on non singular pages or custom urls in shortcodes
+* Fix: Disabled MashShare cache results in non shown shares on non singular pages or custom urls in shortcodes
 * Fix: Fake count ignored on non singular pages or custom urls in shortcodes

 = 2.5.1 =